 Storytelling is essential to what it means to be human.
 The process of knowing involves storytelling, and our value systems that determine what is just or unjust are all influenced by the stories we tell ourselves.
 In addition, human beings exist in a planetary context with many other entities (species, rivers, glaciers, oceans) that have a “story” to tell and that are parts of our own stories.
 Finally, the power of story and re-narration helps to rethink and create new communities, as we have seen with the MeToo, Black Lives Matter, and Fridays for Future movements.
 Counterpoint, in collaboration with The Pachaysana Institute, is offering a 4-part online workshop series that focuses on storytelling and its relationship to knowledge, justice, healing, and the creation of new possible futures for the planetary community.

-Over the month of October, we’ll meet every Wednesday to discuss the various dimensions of this theme with internationally renowned experts from various professions and disciplines.
-After an introductory meeting on 7 October, the workshop series will focus on storytelling and its relationship to knowledge, justice, healing, and the creation of new possible futures for the planetary community.
-Each day will consist of a panel discussion on a specific topic, followed by an interactive workshop with all participants.
+Over the month of October, we met every Wednesday to discuss the various dimensions of this theme with internationally renowned experts from various professions and disciplines.
+After an introductory meeting on 7 October, the workshop series focused on storytelling and its relationship to knowledge, justice, healing, and the creation of new possible futures for the planetary community.
+Each day consisted of a panel discussion on a specific topic, followed by an interactive workshop with all participants.

 One way to think about how we know about the world in which we live is through storytelling.
 When we first get to know a person, place, thing, or any other entity, we often start by listening to a story.
 The same happens when nonhuman persons meet, or when we meet nonhuman actors ourselves.
 It is also true of places, ideas, and just about anything else we get to know.
 Stories help us attune to our shifting selves and the bodies around us to which we are connected.
 Stories are always ongoing and open-ended, and they are all interpreted differently by their listeners.
 In a word, stories are contextual.
 Our raced, gendered, sexed, and classed bodies all provide us with different lenses on the world through which we tell our own stories.
 For Indigenous peoples across the world, storytelling is the primary means for knowledge transmission.

-This workshop will focus on the art of storytelling as it pertains to human knowing.
-It will include academics, artists, writers, and activists that engage the art of story as knowledge.
-It will also provide participants with a chance to think about their own stories in relationship to planetary others, and to explore new ways of “storying” the world.
+This workshop will focused on the art of storytelling as it pertains to human knowing.
+It included academics, artists, writers, and activists that engage the art of story as knowledge.
+It also provided participants with a chance to think about their own stories in relationship to planetary others, and to explore new ways of “storying” the world.